thegetty/quire/README.md

 Once you have been given access to the Quire CLI repositiory you will need to add an SSH key to you account.
 Instructions to do this can be found here => https://help.github.com/en/enterprise/2.15/user/articles/adding-a-new-ssh-key-to-your-github-account

-Once you have added an SSH key it is **strongly** recommended to use **SSH Github URLs** otherwise you will have authentication problems.
+Once you have added an SSH key it is **strongly** recommended to use **SSH Github URLs** to correctly authenticate with GitHub when installing the Quire command-line interface and starter packages.

 If you have 2 factor authentication enabled you will **only** be able to use **SSH Github URLs**.